McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.1.md

     -  HTTP 404 Not Found
 6. Raster dimensions do not match:
     - `status` - 20401
-    - `result` - { "error": "unable to create a preview from requested ids: rasters do not match in dimensions" }
+    - `result` - { "error": "unable to create preview from requested ids: rasters do not match in dimensions" }
     -  HTTP 400 Bad Request
 7. Unknown error:
     - `status` - 20402